ZealanL/RocketSim/README.md

 - Auto-flip when upside-down

 ## Simulation Accuracy
-RocketSim is not perfectly accurate, but it's close enough that it shouldnt matter.
+RocketSim is not perfectly accurate, but it's close enough that it shouldnt matter (for ML bots or humans).
 Bots that work well in RocketSim will work well in the actual game, and visa-versa.

 ## Example Usage